Garbaz/Blog/_posts/2022-03-20-Modelling-Agent-Model.md

 ### Self

-While the Actor themselves as part of their Environment has to be considered in some form in every Mind, a Modelling Agent in particular, can develop a model of their Self, their own phyiscal presence in their Environment, and any internal influences upon their decisions.
+While the Actor themselves as part of their Environment has to be considered in some form in every Mind, a Modelling Agent in particular, can develop a model of their Self, their own physical presence in their Environment, and any internal influences upon their decisions.

 ### Communication